viktor1vasilevski/clean-architecture-webapi/README.md

 ## Project Use Case

 This is a WebAPI, implemented with Clean Architecture pattern.
 The code is very clean and it is very manageable.
-You can add your own models, validations, etc. You can also create MVC project on top of it, or just use it as a api, deployed locally or publish on some server and use some front-end framework to show the data.
+You can add your own models, validations, logic, etc. You can also create MVC project on top of it, or just use it as a api, deployed locally or publish on some server and use some front-end framework to show the data.

 ## Installation